Population (2010)

 Cass Lake to Blackwater Lake

 This stretch is sparsely populated.
-Bena and Ball Club are small villages within the Leech Lake reservation; Deer River has a little more going on.
+Bena and Ball Club are small villages within the Leech Lake reservation; Deer River offers more options for things to do.

 The Lakes